Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

-The inequality follows directly from the non-negativity of conditional entropy~\cite{CoverThomas2006}, which always holds for discrete random variables.
-Equality holds if and only if $o_{i,t}$ is a deterministic function of $(r_i, s_t)$---that is, knowing both the context and the final reward fully determines the token. \end{proof}
+The inequality follows from the non-negativity of conditional entropy~\cite{CoverThomas2006}.
+Equality holds if and only if the random next token $\textbf{o}_{i,t}$ is a deterministic function of $(r, s_{i,t})$---that is, knowing both the context and the final outcome fully determines the token choice. \end{proof}

-\paragraph{Interpretation.} Proposition~1 establishes that the policy entropy $\mathcal{H}_{i,t}$ is a \textit{strict ceiling} on the true credit any token position can carry.
-This has three direct consequences: \begin{enumerate}[leftmargin=*, nosep] \item \textbf{Low-entropy tokens carry near-zero credit.} When $\mathcal{H}_{i,t} \approx 0$, the model has committed to a near-deterministic choice (e.g., syntax or formula fragments), so $I(o_{i,t}; r_i | s_t) \approx 0$ regardless of the outcome.
-GRPO's uniform $\hat{A}_{i,t}$ thus systematically overestimates their contribution. \item \textbf{High-entropy tokens have maximal information budget.} At positions where $\mathcal{H}_{i,t}$ is large, the token choice genuinely discriminates between correct and incorrect reasoning paths, permitting substantial $I(o_{i,t}; r_i | s_t)$. \item \textbf{The gap $H(o_{i,t} | r_i, s_t)$ captures polarity-dependent structure.} In positive samples, the posterior $\pi^{hs}(v | s_t, r_i\!=\!1)$ may sharpen around the correct token, lowering $H(o_{i,t} | r_i\!=\!1, s_t)$ and increasing the realized CMI.
-In negative samples, the posterior may diffuse across multiple plausible alternatives, yielding a different credit profile.
-This motivates the analysis of reward polarity as a second decomposition axis. \end{enumerate}

-\paragraph{Proposition 2 (Hindsight Interpretation).} Following~\citet{arumugam2021information}, we connect CMI to the \textit{hindsight distribution}---the probability of choosing token $o_{i,t}$ given knowledge of the final reward: